OpenGeoMetadata/opengeometadata.github.io/docs/helpful-resources/workflow-examples.md

 ## Metadata tools and resources

-For scripts and other tools to automate or validate metadata workflows, see the [Scripts and Tools page](scripts-and-tools.md).
+For scripts and other tools to automate or validate metadata workflows, see [Scripts and Tools](../scripts-and-tools).